Super Soft Pretzel Rolls Recipe

-As you can imagine, the rolls are delicious dipped in anything cheesy, like dip or soup, or you could go the cinnamon sugar route instead of salt.
-Anything that might be also delicious on a soft baked pretzel.
+As you can imagine, the rolls are delicious dipped in anything cheesy, like this cheesy bacon dip or one of our soup recipes, or you could go the cinnamon sugar route instead of salt.
+Anything that might be delicious on a soft baked pretzel will be delicious on these pretzel rolls!

-Another reason to make this pretzel roll recipe is as an awesome homemade option for sandwiches or burger buns!
+Another reason to make this pretzel roll recipe is that you can use them as an awesome homemade option for sandwiches or burger buns!
 We’re going to have some fancy burgers with these pretzel buns!

 The easiest way to divide the dough into 16 pieces is to shape the dough into an even square or rectangle, then cut it 4×4.
 A dough scraper is perfect for this!